 The project is being implemented at sites throughout the basin – six on the French Broad River or nearby tributaries, two in the Pigeon River subwatershed, and one in the Nolichucky River subwatershed.
 Each site has a local host, including Bearwaters Brewing, New Belgium Brewing, Headwaters Outfitters, Zen Tubing, RiverLink, Yancey County, Madison County, and the towns of Waynesville and Marshall.
 Each site serves as a hub for restoration activities and education.
 Restoration activities include riparian planting, invasive species eradication, and trash cleanups.
 Education stations for citizens and visitors are being established.
 Outreach materials such as bumper stickers, posters, and coasters, are being developed and distributed.
 We anticipate engaging 250 volunteers, educating 350 students, and reaching 320,000 citizens.

 This project focuses on improving some of the most accessible riverside natural areas – for example, Madison County’s Marshall Island averages 50-200 users every day, with school groups using it every week, yet it is the scene of significant riverbank erosion, to the point it is becoming a hazard.
 By focusing on some of these most accessible areas, this project would improve stream health, citizen awareness of stream health issues, and the outdoor experience at places where rivers are most accessible to the public.

-Interested in joining the Outreach & Education workgroup?
-Please contact Gary or Andrea for more information.
+- Interested in joining the Outreach & Education workgroup?
+Please contact Andrea for more information.